Batch Ingestion Spark Connector Setup - Amazon SageMaker

 • Create a custom step within Amazon EMR.

-• SSH into your cluster and install the library from there.
+• Connect to your cluster using SSH and install the library from there.

 Note